experimentarium/times/docs/part-2/07-climate-module.md

 Nordhaus, W. D. and J. Boyer.
 1999. *Roll the DICE Again: Economic Models of Global Warming*.
 Yale University, manuscript edition.

 Wigley, T.M.L., Solomon, M. and S.C.B.
 Raper.
 1994. *Model for the Assessment of Greenhouse-Gas Induced Climate Change*.
 Version 1.2.
 Climate Research Unit, University of East Anglia, UK.

+[^46]: There exists another well-known representation of CO~2~ accumulation equations, using a five-box model.

+[^47]: Note that the subscripts *atm* and *up*, which for the CO2 equations referred to the atmosphere and upper reservoirs, have been reused for the CH4 and N2O equations to stand for anthropogenic and natural concentrations.